Enforcement of Anti-Counterfeiting Claims

 East IP

 Joe Simone is the co-chair of East IP, a Chinese intellectual property firm.
 He obtained his BA in Chinese studies from the University of Pennsylvania (1984) and his JD from American university (1987).
 Joe has been assisting companies with IP protection in Greater China since 1988.
 Most of his work focuses on trademark, copyright and unfair competition matters, including registration and enforcement.
 Throughout his career, Joe has actively supported research and advocacy in IP protection in China, with a particular focus on bad faith trademark registration, anti-counterfeiting and intermediary liability.
-He currently serves as Vice Chair of the IPO’s International Trademark
+He currently serves as Vice Chair of the IPO’s International Trademark committee.

 Key: